World Diabetes Day is on November 14th :

 Diabetes Symptoms :

-People who think they might have diabetes, they must visit a physician for diagnosis.
+People who think they might have diabetes, they must visit a physician.
 Some common symptoms of diabetes are below :

 - Frequent Urination